-ART 272 Jewelry I. (3) F, S
+ART 272 Jewelry I. (3) fall and spring

 Emphasis on fabrication in jewelry making.
 Basic techniques of cutting and piercing, forging and soldering, and forming.
 6 hours a week.
+Fee.
 Prerequisite: freshman or sophomore or junior standing.

 ART 372 Jewelry II.
-(3) F, S
+(3)

 Fabricated approach to jewelry making.
 Techniques in stone setting and surface embellishment.
 6 hours a week.
-Prerequisites: ART 113 and 115 and 272 or instructor approval.
+Fee.
+Prerequisites: a combination of ART 113 and 115 and 272 or only instructor approval.

-ART 373 Metalworking I. (3) A
+ART 373 Metalworking I. (3)

 Compression, die, and stretch forming as applied to hollow form construction.
 Hot and cold forging techniques as applied to smithing.
 6 hours a week.
-Prerequisites: ART 113 and 115 and 272 or instructor approval.
+Fee.
+Prerequisites: a combination of ART 113 and 115 and 272 or only instructor approval.

 ART 472 Advanced Jewelry.
-(3) F, S
+(3)

 Jewelry making with emphasis on developing personal statements and craftsmanship.
 6 hours a week.
 May be repeated for credit.
+Fee.
 Prerequisites: ART 372; instructor approval.

 ART 473 Advanced Metalworking.
-(3) A
+(3)

 Forging and forming techniques in individualized directions.
 6 hours a week.
 May be repeated for credit.
+Fee.
 Prerequisites: ART 373; instructor approval.